Azure/data-product-batch/README.md

 **Solution:**

-This error message appears during the deployment of a resource, in case the subnet associated with that specific resource has not been configured as per the **Prerequisites** or if the `SUBNET_ID` parameter from <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml`</a>, which specifies the resource ID of the dedicated subnet is not the right one.
+This error message appears during the deployment of a resource, in case the subnet associated with that specific resource has not been configured as per the **Prerequisites**.
+Please update the subnet configuration or set the correct `SUBNET_ID` parameter in <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml`</a>.

 # Contributing